gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 <!-- 73 -->

-## Chapter XXX: Of the remarkable events of our times in England.
+## Chapter XXX: Of the remarkable events of our times in England

 I think it not irrelevant to introduce, by way of episode, occasion offering, some account of certain occurrences and remarkable events which have happened in England within my own memory.[^137]